-Sinkholes are closed depressions in areas underlain by soluble rock such as limestone, dolostone, gypsum or salt.
+Sinkholes are closed depressions in areas underlain by soluble rock such as limestone, dolostone, and in some states gypsum and salt.
 Sinkholes form when surface sediments subside into underground voids created by the dissolving action of groundwater in the underlying bedrock.

 Origins of the Subsidence Incident Reports

 The database was started by the Florida Geological Survey (FGS) for scientific research purposes only.
-We are unsure what year (the FGS is over 100 years old).
+We are unsure what year (the FGS is over 110 years old).
 In the early 1980s, the database was moved to the newly formed and legislatively mandated Florida Sinkhole Research Institute (FSRI); however, in the early 1990s FSRI was eliminated and the database came back to the FGS.
 There was never a legal requirement that sinkhole occurrences or sinkhole insurance claims be entered into the database.
-Before being transferred to FSRI, the data collected came from citizens reporting sinkholes, cities, counties, and FDOT all voluntarily.
-FSRI did make an effort to increase the number of records entered into the database while it was under their tenure, but even those records were voluntary.
+The data collected originated from citizens reporting sinkholes, State and local governments, and the Florida Department of Transportation.
+All incidents were reported voluntarily.
 Currently, a majority of the records come from the State Watch Office, which is the clearinghouse for emergency response calls involving human-made and natural disasters.
-The State Watch Office has a special reporting form that county, city and state dispatchers fill out (should they choose too) if a call comes in regarding a possible sinkhole occurrence.
-The second source is from citizens who either fill out and submit our Subsidence Incident Report form (via mail, email, fax) or by calling the FGS.
+The State Watch Office has a special reporting form that county, city, and state dispatchers fill out (should they choose too) if a call comes in regarding a possible sinkhole occurrence.
+The second source is from citizens who either fill out and submit the FGS's subsidence incident report form (via mail, email, fax) or by calling the FGS.
 The third source is via emergency situations where a swarm of sinkholes occurs and the FGS is called in by emergency officials to help survey the sinkhole hazard, such as after Tropical Storm Debby or the January 2010 frost/freeze event in the Plant City area.
 There are some records in the database that are associated with sinkhole insurance claims; however, those represent a small fraction of the total reports.